starbuck10/JCoffie/_posts/2021-10-28-failed-coup-Sudan.md

 featured_image: '/images/demo/demo-square.jpg'
 ---

-## Understanding why Sudan's Failed Coups Shows why Military Reform is a Must
+## Understanding why Sudan's Failed Coup Shows why Military Reform is a Must

 After reading <a href = "https://www.atlanticcouncil.org/blogs/africasource/sudans-failed-coup-shows-why-military-reform-is-a-must/">this article</a> from the Atlantic Council, I had a few thoughts I wanted to share.